cannoli-cat/CannoliShop/README.md

-A simple shop plugin custom made for WoC.
+A simple shop plugin custom-made for WoC.
 Requires MythicMobs as a dependency.

 # How to create a shop: